Repurposing Content: How to Turn Your Blog Post into a Press Release

 However, take note not to go overboard with it and have your press releases full of quotes, that will just turn it into an opinion piece which is not really welcome by media outlets.

-6. Find reference with other Press Releases
+6. Find references with other Press Releases

 Of course, the best way to learn about how to write a press release is none other than looking at other examples.